Ambitions

 Community investment ideas that advance clean technologies, drive the implementation of low-carbon practices and behaviours, and promote a low-carbon, regenerative, circular economy, prioritizing collaboration with communities impacted by environmental harm.

-For example, ideas that:
+For example, ideas that help:

 - Support capacity and leadership to drive clean technology solutions